Explore Mount Triglav: A Guide to Hiking All 21 Trails

 -toilet, bathroom with cold water, outer toilet, heated taverns, aggregate, and phone service.

-Open from July to the end of August.
+Open from the end of June to September.

 -holds a tavern with 70 seats and a bar, 5 rooms with 16 beds, an extra 24 beds in the common space,